Back to New Arrivals

 An unconventional, engaging, and delightful counting book for curi

 Born Chloe Ardelia Wofford in Ohio, Toni Morrison grew up listening to her family tell myths, legends, and stories from the Bible.
-She loved hearing the music and power of the words.

 "A fascinating, easy-to-understand primer for anyone curious about horses."-- Kirkus